turboapps/docs/deploying/to_turbo_server/cc-advanced_topics_hub_server.md

     // A list of additional image repository IDs that are temporarily layered in to the container.
 Optional.
     "using":[],

-    // Whether the container session is synced to/from the hub after/before each run.
-Optional, default is false.
-    "sync":false,

-    // Whether network tunneling is enabled.
-Optional, default is false.
-    "tnlr":false,
 }
 ```